PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/antrea-network-policy.md

 ## {{% heading "whatsnext" %}}

-Once your cluster is running, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy.
+Once your cluster is running, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out PlaidCloud NetworkPolicy.